 For network rules that only route traffic with sensitive applications, such as VoIP, configure one egress IP address.

-When you have a rule that is configured with more than one egress IP address, how do you know which one is used?
-The following screenshot shows an example of a network rule with two egress IP addresses:
+When you have a rule that is configured with more than one egress IP address, the PoP determines which of the addresses to use.

 For network rules that only route traffic with sensitive applications, such as VoIP or ERP, we recommend that you configure these settings: